 With pristine wilderness found in Northern Sweden and nearly 400 hiking trails, Sweden is indeed an ideal destination for hikers.

-Among the numerous possibilities for hiking available in New Zealand, some of the popular attractions are Kungsleden (King’s Trail), Padjelanta Trail, Höga Kusten Trail (High Coast), Skåneleden, Pilgrimsleden (Pilgrim Trail), Utvandrarleden (Emigrant Trail), Upplandsleden, The Jämtland Triangle and….. many more.
+Among the numerous possibilities for hiking available in Sweden, some of the popular attractions are Kungsleden (King’s Trail), Padjelanta Trail, Höga Kusten Trail (High Coast), Skåneleden, Pilgrimsleden (Pilgrim Trail), Utvandrarleden (Emigrant Trail), Upplandsleden, The Jämtland Triangle and….. many more.

-Featured with all sort of riveting landscapes from beaches and tropical rainforest to mountains and desert, Australia offers some of nature’s finest scenery.
+Featured with all sorts of riveting landscapes from beaches and tropical rainforest to mountains and deserts, Australia offers some of nature’s finest scenery.

-Among the numerous possibilities for hiking available in New Zealand, some of the popular attractions are: Overland Track (Tasmania), Great Ocean Walk (Victoria), Larapinta Trail (Northern Territory), Fraser Island Great Walk (Queensland), Wilderness Coast Walk, Cape to Cape Walk, Kings Canyon Rim Walk, Uluru Base Walk, Mount Gower Walk (New South Wales), Blue Mountains (New South Wales), Kosciuszko Walk (New South Wales), Whitsunday Great Walk and….. many more.
+Among the numerous possibilities for hiking available in Australia, some of the popular attractions are Overland Track (Tasmania), Great Ocean Walk (Victoria), Larapinta Trail (Northern Territory), Fraser Island Great Walk (Queensland), Wilderness Coast Walk, Cape to Cape Walk, Kings Canyon Rim Walk, Uluru Base Walk, Mount Gower Walk (New South Wales), Blue Mountains (New South Wales), Kosciuszko Walk (New South Wales), Whitsunday Great Walk and….. many more.

 If you are planning a trip to Australia, click here to see the best places to visit in Australia.